Joystream/community-repo/workinggroup-reports/storage_group/report_31.md

 * One more week was completed without incidents.

-* We are preparing for the launch of new release.
+* We are preparing for a launch of the new release.

 ## Current ipfs repo size : 1251 GB